Fusionmedstaff

 Complete your bachelor's degree

 If you haven’t already earned one, you’ll need a bachelor’s degree in physical therapy to become a licensed physical therapist.
-The good news is that sometimes your completed PTA and prerequisite courses can carry over to PT baccalaureate degree programs.
+The good news is that sometimes your educational background as a physical therapy assistant can carry over to PT baccalaureate degree programs.
 Double-check with your alma mater to see how many credits apply from your undergraduate PTA courses and associate’s program to your bachelor’s physical therapy degree.

 Research physical therapy education bridge programs

 Bridge or transition programs help streamline physical therapy students learning to obtain a DPT.
-Currently, there are only two PT bridge programs available — one at the University of Findlay in Ohio and the other at the University of Texas Medical Branch at Galveston in Texas.
+Currently, there are only two PTA to DPT bridge program options available — one at the University of Findlay in Ohio and the other at the University of Texas Medical Branch at Galveston in Texas.

 If a PT bridge program doesn’t work for you, you can return to a four-year university for your bachelor’s and then enroll in a three-year DPT program.
 Alternatively, you can find DPT programs that combine the undergrad and graduate requirements into one.
 That way, you can knock out all your education requirements in one go.